comingkms/MicrobioAMR/README.md

 ## Usage and command line options

-In order to verify that MAMR has been correctly installed, it is possible to test it on a small dataset in the `example` sub-directory.
+To confirm the proper installation of MAMR, you can test a small dataset located in the `example` subdirectory.

-+ Name of raw read files
+Here are some guidelines for the file names of the raw read files:
-1. Format of input files' name:
+1. For paired-end reads, the format of the input files' name should be: {sample_name}_Sxx_Lxxx_R1/R2.fastq.gz
-   PE: {sample_name}_Sxx_Lxxx_R1/R2.fastq.gz
-   ONT:{sample_name}.fastq.gz
+2. For ONT reads, the format of the input file's name should be: {sample_name}.fastq.gz
-2. Please make sure sample name is identical for the same sample for AMR and 16s rRNA gene amplicon sequencing data.
+3. For module 3(COR),  please ensure that the sample name matches the ones used for AMR and 16s rRNA gene amplicon sequencing.

 Activate MAMR conda environment:
 ```